dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 ---

 The Wasm [HTTP middleware]({{< ref middleware.md >}}) component enables you to use a Wasm module to handle requests and responses.
-Using Wasm modules allow developers to write middleware components in any WASM supported language and extend Dapr using external files that are not pre-compiled into the `daprd` binary.
+Using WASM modules allow developers to write middleware components in any WASM supported language and extend Dapr using external files that are not pre-compiled into the `daprd` binary.

 WASM modules are loaded from a filesystem path.
 On Kubernetes, see [mounting volumes to the Dapr sidecar]({{> kubernetes-volume-mounts.md >}}) to configure a filesystem mount that can contain WASM modules.